talhafayyaz123/medium-blog/docs/cli.md

    If you choose "Yes", test case structure and mock data for the resource will also be generated along with the selected functionalities.

-3. **Type**: You will be asked to choose a data type for the default property from the following list:

-   1. varchar
-   2. text
-   3. uuid
-   4. int
-   5. float
-   6. double
-   7. decimal
-   8. boolean
-   9. timestamp
-   10. date
-   11. json
-   12. custom **(If you choose custom, you will be prompted to manually enter the custom type.)**

-4. **Property Example**: You will be asked to provide the default property example .
-This field is also required, and the input will be validated to ensure it's not empty.

 ### Property for relational database (PostgreSQL + TypeORM)